SnugTop/Tor-Fingerprinting/README.md

 python test.py <directory_path_containing_test_files>
 ```

-The directory for pcaps used for testing is "tests" in this file but may be whatever you name it.
+The directory for pcaps used for testing is "tests" in this repo, but may be whatever you name it.

 This script will: